SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Per-packet priority or importance determines the drop priority of a packet.

-REQ-PACKET-PRIORITY is satisfied by this in the server-to-network metadata.
+REQ-PACKET-PRIORITY is satisfied by signaling Packet Priority as part of server-to-network metadata.

 ### Tolerance to Delay {#delay}